- What is Measure Chat?

 New public channel creation is limited to admins only.
 You are always welcome to create a private channel (much like a direct message) if there is a topic you want to discuss with a couple people.

-We limit new public channel creation for a couple reasons; content exposure, limit new user confusion, and idea nurturing.
+We limit new public channel creation for a couple reasons; content exposure, limiting new user confusion, and idea nurturing.

-New User Confusion: There are hundreds of new users added each month to Measure Slack.
+New User Confusion: There are hundreds of new users added each month to Measure Chat.
 New users are immediately exposed to a couple key channels (#measure, #lobby-bar, #job-postings, #conferences, etc..) which are typically the seeding ground of discussions.
-Imagine walking into a party with hundreds of people in a single room – at first you might be overwhelmed by everything but eventually you might overhear a conversation and join.
-Now the flip-side, if you walk into a party with hundreds of people but everyone is split into hundreds of rooms, you would have no idea what else is going on in those other rooms.
-We want to foster conversation, not isolate it unless it become a distraction.
+Imagine walking into a party with hundreds of people in a single room – at first you might be overwhelmed by everything but eventually, you might overhear a conversation and join.
+Now the flip side, if you walk into a party with hundreds of people but everyone is split into hundreds of rooms, you would have no idea what else is going on in those other rooms.
+We want to foster conversation, not isolate it unless it becomes a distraction.

 Idea Nurturing: The best ideas happen in numbers.
 The more eyes that are on a discussion the more conversation will happen around the topic.

-We recommend treating Measure Slack as if you are attending an industry event.
+We recommend treating Measure Chat as if you are attending an industry event.
 It is great that you are learning something directly from others, but the best ideas come from when you are engaged yourself.
-This is especially helpful when you are sharing what you find with coworkers that may not have joined Measure Slack yet.
+This is especially helpful when you are sharing what you find with coworkers that may not have joined Measure Chat yet.

 It is recommended that you pick a couple channels that represent your area of interest, where you cannot only consume but also contribute, but also look around at what your coworkers are doing and join channels relevant to their work as well.
 Being able to come back to the rest of your team with ideas that they may not have known about previously will only increase your overall value and keep your entire team ahead of your competitors.

-Think of Measure Slack like a never-ending conference where everyone has an open mic and whiteboard.
+Think of Measure Chat as a never-ending conference where everyone has an open mic and whiteboard.